preames/public-notes/pointer-provenance.rst

 Pointer Provenance in LLVM
 -------------------------------------------------

 **THIS IS AN IN PROGRESS DOCUMENT.
-It hasn't yet been "published".**
+It hasn't yet been "published".
+At the moment, this is KNOWN to not work.**

 This write up is an attempt for me to wrap my head around the recent byte type discussion on llvm-dev.